Female Avatars Experience Lookism, Says Study, Proving Yet Again That Sexism In Gaming Is Real

 Giphy

-A lot can be stated approximately the implications of those findings, but they all move returned two things: One, ladies are extra harshly judged than men for their appearance; and two, women honestly do revel in misogyny in video games and online.
+A lot can be stated about the implications of those findings.
+Still, they all returned two things: One, ladies are more harshly judged than men for their appearance, and two, women honestly do revel in misogyny in video games and online.
 Women being helped less because they may be girls in World of Warcraft is a very literal example of sexism.

 So… Now What?